pontusfalk/tingco-elevators/readme.md

 # Elevator Coding Challenge

 The two interfaces `Elevator` and `ElevatorController` have been implemented for a Tingco-based elevator shaft.
+They can be found in `com.tingco.codechallenge.elevator.api.tingco` together with a shaft engine to keep the wheels turning.
+The engine uses a speed variable, configured as described below, to determine how long a tick is.
+Each tick a busy elevator decides what action to take, if any.

 #### Configure Tingco elevators
 `application.properties` has a few configuration settings: the number of floors and elevators as well as their speed.